Logiqx/scw-comp/docs/Prizes.md

 ### Prizes

-To encourage wide participation in the competition we are able to offer prizes, kindly been provided by [TheCubicle](https://www.thecubicle.com/).
+To encourage wide participation in the competition we are able to offer prizes, kindly provided by [TheCubicle](https://www.thecubicle.com/).

 Every week, 4 competitors will be selected at random and will receive a $5 gift card.